All battles are first won or lost

 You're determined to get a good night's sleep, march in there next morning, and kick some serious ass.
 There's no stopping you this time.

 And then morning comes.
 But the motivation doesn't.

 Neither has the inspiration.
-Nor the elves who were supposed to sneak in and finish for you.
+Nor the elves you hoped would creep in and finish for you.

 Why is it so hard sometimes doing work that you love?

-In fact, I had no clue what I was going to write about.
+To be honest, I had no clue what to write about.